AshingtonMunene11/SA.01-WK1-Code-Challenge/README.md

 Prompts: "Unatuma Pesa Ngapi?"
 Calculates:
-15% fee (with caps: minimum KES 10, maximum KES 70) Total amount deducted from sender
+15% fee (with caps: minimum KES 10, maximum KES 70) The total amount deducted from the sender
 Helpful alert if invalid input is detected.
 Sample Console Output:
 ```
 Sending KES 500:
 Calculated Transaction Fee: KES 70
 Total amount to be debited: KES 570
-Send money Securely!
+Send money securely!
 ```
 ##💻 How to Run
 Open any .html file in your browser (e.g., boda.html, chai.html, or fee.html) and interact with the prompt.
-Open the browser console (right-click → Inspect → Console) to view results.

-> These projects are especially helpful for beginners learning JavaScript, input validation, and real-world math logic.
+## 📜 License

+&copy; 2025 Ashington Munene — Moringa School.